angulardart/site-angulardart/src/_codelabs/index.md

 [AngularDart Components](/codelabs/angular_components)
-: Beautify a web app by converting its vanilla HTML elements to material design components that are widely used in Google's Dart apps.
+: Beautify a web app by converting its vanilla HTML elements to Material Design components that are widely used in Google's Dart apps.

 [Low-Level HTML Pirate Codelab](/codelabs/darrrt)
 : Learn how to use Dart's low-level HTML package while